 Compiling analysis results with the help of interactive dashboards and charts is one of the main features a SaaS solution can offer.
-The possibility to share your KPI reports in various formats and automating the time they need to be delivered, the recipients will always have an up-to-date state of data and have the power to generate actionable insights on their own, by simply utilizing professional reporting software.
+With the possibility to share your KPI reports in various formats and automate the time they need to be delivered, the recipients will always have an up-to-date state of data and have the power to generate actionable insights on their own, by simply utilizing professional reporting software.

 5. Sustainable business intelligence (BI)

-In today’s hyper-connected age, if you’re a SaaS company, emphasizing sustainable business intelligence (BI) is essential to ongoing success.
+In today’s hyper-connected age, if you’re a SaaS company, emphasizing sustainable BI is essential to ongoing success.